zpainter/iassist/content/about/general-assembly-minutes-1993.md

 data.
 Participants were in agreement that charging for data impedes their use in the generation of knowledge.

-The quote of the conference: \"You have to love us for something other than money, because that is not our strength.\" - Peter Burnhill.
+The quote of the conference: "You have to love us for something other than money, because that is not our strength." - Peter Burnhill.

-Denise Lievesley\'s 10 services that data libraries provide to data
+Denise Lievesley's 10 services that data libraries provide to data
 producers:

 -   long-term preservation